libra/website/docs/my-first-transaction.md

 ## Run A Local Validator Node

-To start a validator node locally on your computer and create your own blockchain network (not connected to the Libra testnet), change to the root directory of the Libra Core repository , and run `libra_swarm` as shown below:
+To start a validator node locally on your computer and create your own blockchain network (not connected to the Libra testnet), change to the root directory of the Libra Core repository, and run `libra_swarm` as shown below:

 ```bash
 $ cd ~/libra